AndreaDiotallevi/archquery/README.md

 ## Continuous Integration and Delivery

-- Tools:

-  - [CircleCI](https://circleci.com/): tool for automating the development process quickly, safely, and at scale.
+[CircleCI](https://circleci.com/) is used for automating the development process quickly, safely, and at scale.

-- Used for:
-  - Continuous Integration: every time a branch is pushed to GitHub, all tests are run within a container, to ensure code quality
+- When a branch is pushed to GitHub, all tests are run within a container, to ensure code quality

-  - Continuous Delivery: every time the master branch is pushed to GitHub, Heroku will deploy automatically upon continuous integration passing tests
+- When the master branch is pushed to GitHub, Heroku deploys automatically is no automated test fails

 ## Design Approach